The most common form of iron overload in the U.S.

 - Dietary habits (vegetarian diet, tea, high calcium)

-The goal of therapy for iron overload is the reduction and maintenance of the body iron at normal or near normal levels.
-Phlebotomy (the removal of blood with a needle) is the treatment of choice for hereditary hemochromatosis, and should begin promptly because any delay extends the exposure to potentially toxic iron accumulations.
-Phlebotomy should remove 500mL of blood conatine 200-250mg iron, once weekly until storage iron is depleted.
-Maintenance phlebotomy should preserve a plasma ferritin at <50mcg/L. A medicine called a proton pump inhibitor may be given to decrease the amount of iron absorbed and to decrease the frequency of phlebotomy.
+The goal of therapy for iron overload is to reduce the amount of iron in the body and maintain iron at normal or near normal levels.
+Phlebotomy (the removal of blood with a needle) is the treatment of choice for hereditary hemochromatosis and should begin promptly.
+Phlebotomy should remove 500mL of blood (which contains 200-250mg iron) once weekly until storage iron is depleted.
+Regularly scheduled phlebotomy should preserve a plasma ferritin at <50mcg/L. A medicine called a proton pump inhibitor may be given to decrease the amount of iron absorbed and to decrease the frequency of phlebotomy.

-Patients with hereditary hemochromatosis should refrain from using iron supplements, including multivitamins that contain iron.
-A ‘low-iron diet’ is not necessary, but meat should be consumed in moderation.
-Patients with the disorder should avoid consuming or even handling raw seafood because of the associated increased risk of Vibrio vulnificus infection.
-Also the use of alcohol should be avoided or minimized because iron and alcohol are synergistic hepatotoxins.
+Patients with hereditary hemochromatosis should refrain from taking iron supplements, including multivitamins that contain iron.
+A ‘low-iron diet’ is not necessary, but meat should be eaten in moderation.
+Patients with the disorder should avoid eating or even handling raw seafood because of the associated increased risk of bacterial infections.
+Also, the use of alcohol should be avoided or minimized because alcohol can increase the iron’s damage to the liver.

-Whatever the penetrance, among affected persons the hepatic iron concentration is a major determinant of the risk of cirrhosis of the liver and, in turn, of hepatocellular carcinoma, now the two major causes of death in hereditary hemochromatosis.
+Among affected persons, the iron concentration in the liver is a major determinant of the risk of cirrhosis (scarring) of the liver and, in turn, of hepatocellular carcinoma (liver cancer).
+These are the two major causes of death associated with hereditary hemochromatosis.
 The development of cirrhosis increases the risk of hepatocellular carcinoma more than 200-fold.
-If the disease is diagnosed before tissue injury has occurred, phlebotomy therapy to remove the excess iron can prevent all of the complications of hemochromatosis, including cirrhosis, and return the patients life expectancy to normal.
-If organ damage is present progression is prevented by phlebotomy along with amelioration of symptoms.
+If the disease is diagnosed before tissue injury has occurred, phlebotomy to remove the excess iron can prevent all of the complications of hemochromatosis and return the patient’s life expectancy to normal.
+If organ damage is present, progression is prevented by phlebotomy, which can also decrease symptoms.